i2mond/DpsMatch/README.md

 ## 4. Fine-tuning

 After decoder pretraining, fine-tune the model using `fine_unimatch_v2.py`.
+This step loads the decoder weights obtained from the pretraining stage above.

 ### Launching Fine-tuning (Distributed)